-What is the Best Project Management Software?
+What is the Best Project Management Software in 2020?

 Now let’s get down to brass tacks and find out which is the best project management app for your business.
 Keep in mind; there may not be a perfect one-size-fits-all solution for every team, every company, and every project.
 You may need to test drive a few before deciding.

 Best Project Management Tool in 2020

 Monday.com is a well-liked project management software for large and small teams alike.
 It can handle anything you dish out at it.
 Users report, the interface is “fun” to use.
 Unlike some other programs, Monday.com has built-in budget management, time and expense tracking to make billing easier.
 The software is jam-packed with features that make team collaboration effortless.

 Monday.com works off the Agile methodology and even includes a client portal to share files, updates, and project news.
 Making Monday.com even more attractive, the software includes resource and portfolio management and customizable templates.

 You can easily assign tasks to team members and then track their progress as they move through the workflow.
 Monday.com offers four payment tiers: Basic, Standard, Pro, and Enterprise.
 Each one is based on the number of users, and you can get a discount by paying for a full year in advance.
 There is very little not to like about Monday.com.

 Jira is a powerful project management software that is great for Agile teams.
 It was developed as a bug tracker for developing software, and although it has evolved, at its heart, it is still positioned best for those applications.
 The interface may be confusing for some users.
 It’s not built for large teams, as the collaboration features are a bit lacking.